Unit 1 - Practice Quiz

 49 In the context of firewalls, what does 'Ingress Filtering' refer to?

-A. Filtering traffic entering the network
+A. Filtering internal traffic

 C. Filtering traffic leaving the network